-This is not a comprehensive list of every book on self-defence, conflict manager and recovery I know; it’s just a very idiosyncratic list of my favourite resources.
+This is not a comprehensive list of every resource on self-defence, conflict manager and recovery I know; it’s just a very idiosyncratic list of my favourite resources.
 These are some of the books that made me go “I wish I’d known this way back when.”
 There’s plenty of other good stuff out there.
 Conversely, the fact that a book is listed here does not mean that I agree 100% with all of its contents.

 If you’re going to read only one book on the subject, I’d pick this one.
 Probably my favourite non-fiction book.